bhimmetoglu/time-series-medicine/README.md

 * Power at dyadic levels, the eigenvalues of their correlation between channels and Shannon's entropy
 * [Hjorth parameters](https://en.wikipedia.org/wiki/Hjorth_parameters)
 * Skewness and Kurtosis within each block

+### **lstm_utils.py**

+Construction of input tensors for LSTM networks.
+A 1d convolution is performed on the time-series in order to reduce the sequence length to a value that LSTM networks can handle.

 ## Data exploration
 A simple data exploration is provided in this [notebook](https://github.com/bhimmetoglu/seizure-forecast/blob/master/explore.ipynb),